 5. Choose the Right Marketing Technologies: Of course, all this depends on choosing the right technologies to execute on your ABM strategy.
 ABM requires careful coordination of many moving parts—lists, channels, content and data, to name just a few.
 And you have a lot of vendors to choose from.
 Look for platforms that provide multiple pieces of the ABM puzzle—predictive analytics, database management and automation, and personalization, to name a few.
 Does the solution enable you to measure ABM campaign metrics and track ROI?
 Will the solution integrate with existing systems?
 Does the vendor provide reliable support?
 These are all critical factors in delivering on the promise of ABM.

 Progress can help you deliver on your ABM strategy.
-With Progress Sitefinity CMS and the Sitefinity Digital Experience Cloud (DEC), you can build engaging websites and track, analyze and shape every stage of the customer journey.
-Sitefinity DEC provides a 360-degree view of each customer along with measurement tools and personalization capabilities, so you can act on insight and provide best next experiences to optimize your impact on target accounts.
+With Progress Sitefinity CMS and the Sitefinity Insight, you can build engaging websites and track, analyze and shape every stage of the customer journey.
+Sitefinity Insight provides a 360-degree view of each customer along with measurement tools and personalization capabilities, so you can act on insight and provide best next experiences to optimize your impact on target accounts.
 Watch this video to find out more or start a trial.

 View all posts from Lori Maupas on the Progress blog.
 Connect with us about all things application development and deployment, data integration and digital business.